JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 ## Looking forward

 While we are excited about this milestone, a lot of work remains.
+This alpha release introduces the `@spawn` construct, but is not intended to finalize its design.
 Here are some of the points we hope to focus on to further develop our threading capabilities: